iWriteGigs

 C ½ cup oat cereal

-D 1 slice of bread
+D 2 slices of whole-wheat bread

 E 1 cup uncooked rice